UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

         study_name = models.CharField(max_length=255)
         consent_code = models.CharField(max_length=16)

 You must also define a form containing the additional fields.
-You must include the ``workspace`` field, but it will be hidden in the views to create or import a workspace.
+You must include the ``workspace`` field, which will automatically be linked to the new :class:`~anvil_consortium_manager.models.Workspace` when creating or importing a workspace.

 .. code-block:: python

     from django.forms import ModelForm
     from models import CustomWorkspaceData

-    class WorkspaceDataForm(ModelForm):
+    class CustomWorkspaceDataForm(ModelForm):
         class Meta:
             model = CustomWorkspaceData
             fields = ("study_name", "consent_code", workspace")